About counselling and psychotherapy

 This is always an option.
 Many people can 'get by' with the issues they are struggling with up to a certain point.
 Sometimes, however, things just get too much - family or friends don't seem enough, and people feel the time has come to get some extra help and support from a professional.
 This often happens during particularly stressful periods or when accumulating life events trigger feelings and thoughts which eventually become too uncomfortable to deal with alone.

-Getting professional support is a courageous step, which can feel very daunting.
+Getting professional support is a courageous step, which can sometimes feel daunting.
 A good therapist or counsellor will put you at your ease as much as possible.

 To learn more about counselling or psychotherapy, visit: